eagronin/weather-classification-spark-analyze/README.md

 # Analysis

 This section describes the analysis of weather patterns in San Diego, CA.  Specifically, we build and evaluate the performance of a decision tree for predicting low humidity days.
-Such low humidity days increase the risk of wildfires and, therefore, predicting such days is important for providing a timely warning to the residents and appropriate authorities.
+Such low humidity days are known to increase the risk of wildfires and, therefore, predicting such days is important for providing a timely warning to the residents and appropriate authorities.

 Exploration and cleaning of the data are discussed in the [previous section](https://eagronin.github.io/weather-classification-spark-prepare/)